belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/102-Clone-repository.md

 #run the script
 ./alpine1-first-run.sh

-# files `kubernetes-lab/srv` folder is now moved to /srv
+# files `kubernetes-lab/srv` folder is now copied to /srv
 # this is important as the files required for the setup must be located at `/srv/`

 ```